vonajs/vona/packages-docs/guide/aop/controller/filter-builtin.md

 ## App Config

-可以在 App Config 中配置 Filter 参数，从而对所有 API 生效
+Filter parameters can be configured in App Config to apply to all APIs

 `src/backend/config/config/config.ts`